 The correlation processes are carried out by the software correlator located at NAOJ Mizusawa campus.
-In a default correlation, the maximum number of spectral point per antenna are 2048 points across all channels of 2-beams data and the time resolution is usually set to be 1 second.
+In a default correlation, the spectral resolutions are set to be 15 kHz for the maser source and 1 MHz for the continuum source and the time resolution is set to be 1 second.
 But higher spectral resolution and higher time resolution are available by the software correlator upon requests.
 Please contact with vera-prop @ nao.ac.jp, if you require correlating with special parameters.